4-Ingredient Hard Boiled Egg Bento Box

 🍱 4 INGREDIENTS

-If you’re rushing out the door in the mornings and have zero idea what to pack for lunch, there’s nothing better than a good ol’ bento box lunch!
+If you’re rushing out the door in the mornings and have zero idea what to pack for breakfast or lunch, there’s nothing better than a good ol’ bento box!

 I had never heard of a bento box before I started this blog, but now I’m just absolutely in love with them.
 They’re like lunchables, but better!